Eppo-exp/eppo-docs/docs/quick-starts/bandit-quickstart.md

 The [event logging](/sdks/event-logging/) page has more information on how to set up logging using different logging tools

-This logger should write to a table with the following columns (they can be in any order):
+This logger should write to a table with columns with the following names (they can be in any order):
 * timestamp - Timestamp of the bandit assignment
 * key - The key (unique identifier) of the bandit
 * subject - The unique identifier for the subject being assigned